drakaz/mod_authn_yubikey/README.md

 You can specify an api version to use yubico (yubiserve compliant) 2.0 validation protocol.
 Default is to not use any api version.

+You can share the AuthYubiKeyTmpFile between vhost using AuthYkShareDb on.
+Default is to overwrite previous entry with the same username (in this case, you need one tmpDb for each vhost).

 ###### Setup local config files
 To add the user frank.nord with the password foobar123 and the token id abcdefghijkl you have to do: